 The Senior Protection Initiative is run by the Delaware Attorney General’s Office and consists of a three part approach: Public Education, Law Enforcement Education, and a Multi-Disciplinary Team (MDT) comprised of prosecutors, police, and social services representatives to promote awareness regarding elder abuse, neglect, and financial exploitation.
 The Senior Protection Initiative’s Elder Abuse Brochure explains the initiative in more detail.

 The Senior Protection Initiative is available to speak on fraud, scams, and senior vulnerabilities to community, faith-based or social organizations.
-If you are interested in hosting a presentation, please contact us at Seniorprotection@delaware.gov
+If you are interested in hosting a presentation, please complete this request form, or contact us at Seniorprotection@delaware.gov

 World Elder Abuse Awareness Day (WEAAD)